superfliege/ArduinoRoboter/README.md

 ﻿#ArduinoRoboter

-ArduinoRoboter

-Included Hardware
-+ Arduino Uno
-+ 2 Motors
-+ 1 ultrasonic sensor
-+ 1 Servo Motor
+This is the code for a easy to build and cheap arduino roboter.

+All components you can buy on amazon.

-Please take a look at ArduinoRoboter projects wiki https://github.com/superfliege/ArduinoRoboter/wiki
+Please take a look at ArduinoRoboter projects wiki: https://github.com/superfliege/ArduinoRoboter/wiki

-Todo
-- [ ] First working robot drive
-- [ ] Uploud documentation on github
+Project under construction.

+Please feel free to left some critic or feedback.

+Thanks.